CarlFlo/pwdHasher/README.md

 Example: **m2jtckW-PFTd?10?8cc4225f1dc9bf97a63829fc4fef407cdf897fad92f524172c4e200b9c6353a8**

-This means that with a hash and a plaintext message can a hash be comapred against a plaintext message.
+This means that all information that is required to compare a hash with a plaintext password is available.

 ### Examples

 The password with be hashes with a random salt.
-The result of the hash will be hashes again 10 times (default).
+The result of the hash will be hashes again 10 times by default.

 ```go
 hash, err := pwdHasher.Hash("password123")